dariusz22p/TinWoo/README.md

 Third, Make Tinwoo - "make tinwwoo".

 ## Cleanup tinwoo once built
-First, "make libusbclean".
+First, "make libusbclean"
-Second, "make cleanplutonium".
+Second, "make cleanplutonium"
-Third, "make clean".
+Third, "make clean"

 ## Note
 This is a work in progress and lets you build with new libnx, plutonium packages.
 Some stuff still needs fixed to work with the new plutonium and libnx changes.